 One of our core beliefs is that “profit,” “success,” and "progress" must be (re)defined to include social values alongside economic interests.
 Our approach is to quantify aesthetics so that subjective preferences (or best-interests) are aligned with objective results (or best-intentions).
 Our aim is to empower individuals with the necessary and sufficient tools to wisely bet on the chances they take in themselves, and we assume everyone’s pursuit of happiness includes loving relationships, an honest day’s work & wage, and giving back (somehow) to a community.

 The foundation for the Book of Intangibles is decades of original notes and writings about capitalism by its President, Robert H. Kenmore, who holds a Bachelor’s Degree in Economics ’80 from Stanford University, as well as M.B.A. ’93 and Ph.D. ’02 Degrees in Business from the University of Chicago.

-The Book of Intangibles is structured as a “think tank” that attracts, develops, and houses intellectual property focused on quantifying intangible value as robustly as tangible value.
+The Book of Intangibles is structured as a portal through which methods to quantify intangible value as robustly as tangible value can be collected, or developed, and disseminated.
 Our mission is to transform and broaden general perceptions about capitalism.
-Our vision is to significantly enhance the positive potential of capitalism to aggregate individualized professional fulfillment with actualized personal satisfaction into sustainable global stability.
+Our vision is to significantly enhance capitalism's positive potential to combine individual(ized) professional fulfillment, actual(ized) personal satisfaction, and sustained global stability.

 Validated through informal peer-reviews as well as formal market-testing and acceptance, the results of our efforts are freely available on this website for the public good interested in self-educating itself on various practices that have been proven to work better than others.